cell-org/intro.cell.computer/README.md

 ## No Automation

-We take for granted that NFTs are something that can only be created manually by human, and cannot be automated..
+We take for granted that NFTs are something that can only be created manually by humans, and cannot be automated..

 All existing NFT frameworks are focused on creating static NFT collections where humans always need to be involved from the beginning till the end.
 Even the so-called "generative art" NFT projects require a human being to run a generative art program first, and manually publish the result afterwards.